-If properly implemented, this plan will reduce or prevent disaster related losses.
+If properly implemented, this plan will reduce or prevent disaster related losses to lives, property and the environment.

 General Emergency Management

 Resilient communities begin with prepared individuals, and depends further on the leadership and engagement of local government, non-governmental organizations, and the private sector.